extendify/extendable/README.md

 # Extendable

 Extendable is a distinct, dynamic block theme designed as a canvas for your next online venture.
 Sporting multiple style variations, Extendable is the most expressive block theme yet.
-Go fresh, bold, bohemaian or minimal — with a single click.
+Go fresh, bold, bohemian or minimal — with a single click.

 ## Getting Started